 - According to Chinese medicine, individuals prone to anxiety and worry are likely to develop damp excesses and yeast overgrowths.

-- With yeast overgrowths, the candida can penetrate through the intestinal wall into the circulating blood, it may then move towards the anus and sexual organs or into other areas of the body.
+- With yeast overgrowths, the candida can penetrate through the intestinal wall into the circulating blood, moving it into other areas of the body.
 When this infection spreads throughout the body it is known as systemic candidiasis and can be life-threatening if untreated.

 - The toxic by-products of systemic candida stimulate the production of antibodies, seriously taxing the body until it is unable to respond to other invading viruses.
 The resulting symptoms can be varied and present as an array of health challenges.

 - For some people this may result in allergic reactions to minor environmental or dietary toxins, whereby they suffer a variety of food, chemical and environmental allergies.
 These incompletely digested food substances travel through the body and across the blood-brain barrier, which scientists are now correlating with patterned behavioural habits of children with autism and ADD/ADHD.

 - Alternatively with time, the immune system may become so depleted that it allows for autoimmune diseases to develop such as rheumatoid arthritis, multiple sclerosis, lupus, and cancer.